We've pulled together the ultimate backpacking checklist for multi-day backpacking, hiking and trekking trips.

 Backpacking Checklist: The Pack

 The kit you take with you is going to be determined by the length of the backpacking trip, the size of the pack and the weight you can carry.
-We’re going to be focusing on a multi-day backpacking trip and using the 60 litre Aether AG 60 as our pack.
+In this backpacking checklist, we’re going to be focusing on a multi-day backpacking/ trekking trips and using the 60 litre Aether AG 60 as our pack.
 The Aether already comes equipped with a raincover but here are a few additional accessories you might want to consider to complement your pack: